Vet of the Month:October, 2009

 RCMP Honour Roll # 62

-Cst.
-Willis Edward Rhodenizer was born and raised in the small town of Farmington, Nova Scotia.
-He is remembered for his striking qualities of determination, hard work and long hours of committment to whatever task lay ahead.
-(Below, left: Cst.
-Rhodenizer's Nova Scotia home)
+Constable Willis Edward Rhodenizer was born and raised in the small town of Farmington, Nova Scotia.
+He is remembered for his striking qualities of determination, hard work and long hours of commitment to whatever task lay ahead.

 Today, his siblings who include his sister Lola Conrad, continue to live in Nova Scotia.
 Although Lola and her siblings are in their mid 80's and 90's, they hold poignant memories of Willis and memorable stories to share about their brother.